Main Program

 For the first time, the festival will feature a short film competition.
 Two programs explore powerful human stories shaped by war, displacement, and loss, while also reflecting on identity and decolonial perspectives.

-The jury, consisting of Mariette Rissenbeek, who has been the director of the Berlinale for many years, Robert Wunsch (D-Facto Motion), Roman Bodnarchuk (director of The Editorial Office), and Isabelle Stever (film director), will select the winner.
-The best film will be awarded with the “Post-Production Award” founded by D-Facto Motion.
+The jury, consisting of Mariette Rissenbeek, who has been the director of the Berlinale for many years, Robert Wunsch (D-Facto Motion), Roman Bondarchuk (director of The Editorial Office), and Isabelle Stever (film director), will select the winner.
+The best film will be awarded two prizes: the 'Best Short Film Award,' which includes a monetary prize, and the 'D-Facto Motion Post-Production Award for the Best Film,' offering post-production services.

 Meanwhile, the out-of-competition program, "Don’t be a Square!" celebrates bold Ukrainian cinema, featuring everything from thrilling horror to surprising comedies and creative student films.
 Each program promises an emotional and unforgettable journey through the world of short films.